outaTiME/applause/README.md

 ## Release History

+ * 2015-09-15   v1.2.0   Use detailed response for replaces with content, detail and count.
  * 2015-09-08   v1.1.0   Readme updated.
 Improvements in handling patterns.
 Fix plain object representation issue.
 More test cases.
  * 2015-08-11   v1.0.0   Version stabilization, Meteor integration and package.json update.
  * 2015-08-06   v0.4.3   Fix issue with special characters attributes ($$, $&, $`, $', $n or $nn) on JSON, YAML and CSON.